Xu Jie: Senior Grand Secretary

 Xu argued that the Emperor should fill official positions based on the recommendations of the Ministry of Personnel or conferences of high dignitaries, but he believed that the Emperor should have the freedom to choose the grand secretaries and minister of personnel independently.
 Additionally, Xu believed that the minister of personnel should be independent of the grand secretaries.
 In 1565, when Xu's only colleague in the Grand Secretariat, Yuan Wei (who had replaced Li Ben in 1561), died, Xu expressed to the Emperor that it was not appropriate for him to be the only grand secretary, but he did not provide any recommendations for potential candidates.
-As a result, the Emperor selected two men from southern China to serve in the Grand Secretariat: Yan Na as the minister of personnel and Li Chunfang as the minister of rites.
+The Emperor selected two men from southern China to serve in the Grand Secretariat: Yan Na as the minister of personnel and Li Chunfang as the minister of rites.
 Both were subordinate to Xu, but Yan Na resigned that same year due to illness caused by overwork.
 The Emperor proposed Dong Fen, a former member of Yan Shifan's clique, as the successor to Li Chunfang as minister of rites.
 Xu, who typically adhered to his principles, opposed this decision and convinced the Emperor to change his mind.
 On the other hand, Xu supported Guo Pu and Gao Gong, both northerners, which ultimately proved beneficial when Gao later opposed him.